symphonyoss/bot-unfurl/README.md

 agent (at least) will typically reside on-premises, with a completely different hostname than the other system components.

+Note: the HTTP proxy is only used for requests to the URLs that are being unfurled.
+Use of an HTTP proxy to make calls to Symphony are [not yet supported by clj-symphony](https://github.com/symphonyoss/clj-symphony/issues/1).

 ## Usage

 For now, you can run unfurl bot either standalone or as a Docker image.